kjk/notionapi/README.md

 To convert Notion page to HTML you can use https://github.com/kjk/blog/blob/master/notion_to_html.go as a template.

-# Implemntation for other languages
+# Implementations for other languages

 * https://github.com/jamalex/notion-py : for Python, even has more functionality